-When you build your pond create the right depth shelves into your construction.
+When you build your pond create the right depth marginal pond plant shelves into your construction.

-- For a wildlife pond have a beach or sloping area with cobbles and shallow loving plants coming off the flat 6" shelf.
+- For a wildlife pond - create a beach or sloping area with cobbles and shallow loving plants coming off the flat 6" shelf.

 As a guide we recommend a minimum of 3 x 1 litre marginal aquatic baskets per metre length on a shelf, with more if the shelf is wider than 30cm(12″) or if a full look is required quickly.

 Depth of marginal pond plant shelves is vital to marginal pond plants:

 - too deep and some plant varieties will not thrive,

 - too shallow and some varieties will not receive the frost/ice protection over their crowns that they would receive from deeper water.

 - On an exit slope or shallow shelf of up to 5″ deep.